battaglr/naked/readme.md

 └── dist/
 ```

-## That's all!?
+## That’s all!?

 Yep.

 ## License

-I don't care about legal stuff nor attribution.
+I don’t care about legal stuff nor attribution.
 Do whatever you want with this,
-it's public domain.
+it’s public domain.